kylpo/notes/Flow-vs-Typescript.md

 - comments are also relevant: TS offers more than just type checking.

 # flow frustrations
+catalyst was showing off flow's autocompletion to a coworker.
+I said the only thing I'm really craving is a way to describe these values with jsdoc or something.
+He said "oh, cool, and does it give intellisense for the prop's value!?" - well, no, no it does.
+Why?

+This sent me down the rabbit hole of Typescript again.
+TS does provide intellisense for values, AND you can add a descriptive comment.

 [Flow vs. Typescript | Jan Varwig](http://jan.varwig.org/2017/02/15/flow-vs-typescript.html)

 http://artsy.github.io/blog/2017/02/05/Front-end-JavaScript-at-Artsy-2017/